TrebuhD/office-picker/README.md

 - Uses modern functional React with component logic extracted into custom hooks.
 - Network layer is handled with `useAxios` hooks.
 - Idiomatic and responsive styles using BEM, scss variables and mixins for media queries.
-- Secure: the app is deployed using now.sh and the API key for OpenWeatherMap is stored in remote environment variables
+- Secure: the app is deployed using now.sh and the API key for OpenWeatherMap is stored in an encrypted remote store using environment variables

 There are two main sources of information: